Jeff Cook, guitarist and co-founder of the band Alabama, dead at 73 – KION546

 Cook died at his vacation home in Destin, Florida on Monday “with his family and close friends by his side,” according to a press release and a statement posted to the band’s social media accounts.
 Cook, the statement added, was diagnosed with Parkinson’s disease in 2012.

-Cook, a guitarist and co-founder of Alabama, also played fiddle and other musical instruments for the band.
+A guitarist and co-founder of Alabama, Cook also played fiddle and other musical instruments for the band.
 He is “credited for introducing the electric double neck guitar to country music,” the statement said.

 He was inducted into the Musicians Hall of Fame and Museum in Nashville in 2019 and is also a member of both the Country Music Hall of Fame and Fiddlers Hall of Fame.